jonghyuneya/aiml-k.github.io/content/authors/yeajinlee/_index.md

 ---
 # Display name
-title: Yejin Lee
+title: Yeajin Lee

 # Full Name (for SEO)
-first_name: Yejin
+first_name: Yeajin
 last_name: Lee

 # Is this the primary user of the site?